LevelBits/LevelBits.github.io/content/services/design.md

 preview = "/images/about.jpg"
 height = "height"
 icon = "fa fa-file-image-o"
+excerpt = "At Level Bits, we have a team of talented designers who work closely with one another to deliver..."
 +++

 At Level Bits, we have a team of talented designers who work closely with one another to deliver a fully polished, organized product to our clients.
 Our designers pay meticulous attention to details ensuring the end product has a sleek design exceeding usability expectations.